-Papakolea Green Sand Beach at Mahana Bay is among the truly magical Hawaii beaches.
-Near South Point at the southern tip of the Big Island, reaching Mahana Bay is a bit of a trek but you will be rewarded for your efforts, with breathtaking scenery and wide-open vistas.
+Papakolea Beach is a green sand beach at Mahana Bay and one of the truly magical Hawaii beaches.
+Near South Point at the southern tip of the Big Island, reaching Papakolea Beach is a bit of a trek, but you will be rewarded for your efforts by breathtaking scenery and wide-open vistas.
 The only green sand beach in Hawaii and one of only two in the entire world, Papakolea is a real marvel.

 The olivine crystals at Papakolea have eroded from the basalt, and because there is such a high concentration of olivine in this particular lava flow, the result is a stunning green sand beach.
 This and nearby Punalu’u Black Sand Beach are two of the most unique Hawaii beaches you will encounter anywhere.